csdcorp/local_image_provider/README.md

 bytes in a format compatible with the ImageProvider.
 Note that this plugin has no UI components, it provides information about local photos that can be used to develop other applications.

+*Note*: This plugin is under development and will be extended over the coming weeks.

 ## Using

 To retrieve the list of latest local images just import the package and call the plugin, like so: